by Peter Lysiak

 With real-time execution in a centralized environment, you can have the visibility you need to report the progress to your team, steering committee, or Board.
-Track the status of data requests with prebuilt dashboards and one-click reports.
+Track the status of M&A reporting requests with prebuilt dashboards and one-click reports.

 3. Communicate in Real-Time with Seller and Internal Team Members to Answer Questions

 Additionally, if a Seller or an internal team member has a question, you can review them all in context as they are asked, instead of dealing with several at a time in a single email or call.
 Respond to the Seller quickly and with fewer potential miscommunications.

 Leverage a project-level email address to ensure every email communication related to the transaction is captured within the project.

 4. Control What Internal and External Team Members See

 With flexibility in permission settings, you can control what users see and edit at the task level.
 In an adjacent task where the Seller has no access, you can make comments or notes that the Seller will not be able to see.
 You also have the flexibility to set permissions for user groups.